szukalski/aws-cdk-ez/API.md

 - *Type:* `string`
 - *Default:* undefined

-RSA Key Name to associate with the EC2 instance.
+Name of RSA key to deploy instance with.

 ---